Understanding the Taxation of American Citizens Living Abroad

 As we mentioned, filing U.S. taxes from overseas still begins with a 1040.

-In this section, we’ll review common forms, filing obligations, and thresholds that are important to be aware of.
+In this section, we’ll review common forms, filing obligations, and additional thresholds to be aware of.

 Common U.S. Expatriate Tax Forms